Pinafore/nlp-hw/tfidf/README.md

 finalize our vocabulary to decide the integer lookup of all of our words (the ``finalize`` function).

-Then, you should have everything you need to compute for a new document or query, its tf-idf representation in the ``doc_tfidf`` function!
+Then, you should have everything you need to compute---for a new document or query---the tf-idf representation in the ``doc_tfidf`` function!